kubeadapt/kubeadapt-helm/SECURITY.md

 ### Chart Security

-When using KubeAdapt Helm charts, we recommend following these security best practices:
+When using Kubeadapt Helm charts, we recommend following these security best practices:

 1. Always verify chart signatures before installation
 2. Use specific versions rather than floating tags